-You may appoint one or more beneficiaries by completing and submitting a beneficiary designation form online via the Vanguard website.
-You may change your beneficiary at any time before your death by completing and submitting a new beneficiary designation form online via the Vanguard website.
+You may appoint one or more beneficiaries by completing and returning a beneficiary designation form to the Plan Administrator.
+You may change your beneficiary at any time before your death by completing and returning a new beneficiary designation form to the Plan Administrator.
 If you have not named a beneficiary or your beneficiary predeceases you, payment will be made to your surviving spouse, if any, and otherwise in equal shares to your children or their then living issue by right of representation.
 If you have not named a beneficiary or your beneficiary predeceases you, and you have neither a surviving spouse nor children (or their living issue) at the time of your death, payment will be made to your estate.